Frequently Asked Questions

 •Tee Ball & Rookie divisons are Co-Ed

 Q. My child tried out last year, does he/she have to try out again this year?A. Yes.
-Unless your child played on a Major team last year in the Spring 2017 season she/he will need to try-out again.
+Unless your child played on a Major team in the previous Spring season she/he will need to try-out again.
 Tee Ball & Rookie players do not try-out.

 Q. How many baseball games are there and what day of the week are the games scheduled?Spring